* Says to visit OPEC member state as early as next week

 * Libya torn by fighting between armed factions

-* Fears of descent into outright civil war
+* Fears of descent into outright civil war (Add protests in main Libyan cities)

-PARIS, Aug 15 (Reuters) - - The new U.N. special envoy to Libya plans to visit Tripoli as early as next week to seek a ceasefire between armed factions whose clashes have turned parts of the capital into a battlefield, his office said.
+TRIPOLI, Aug 15 (Reuters) - - The new U.N. special envoy to Libya plans to visit Tripoli as early as next week to seek a ceasefire between armed factions whose clashes have turned parts of the capital into a battlefield, his office said.

 Bernardino Leon aims to end fighting between brigades from Misrata and fighters allied to the western town of Zintan, whose rivalries erupted a month ago into the worst clashes since the 2011 uprising that ousted Muammar Gaddafi.